 Separation is one cause of anxiety in Yorkie dogs.
 Some dogs bark heavily when their masters leave the house.

-Although not a significant concern, this behaviour can sometimes result in problems like aggression and severe barking.
+This behaviour is called dog separation anxiety.
+Although not a significant concern, this behaviour can sometimes lead to problems such as aggression and severe barking.

 The Sources of Yorkie Separation Anxiety

 Dogs are pack-oriented animals.
 Masters should ideally be the leaders, and they should always be the followers.
 Dogs can feel a great attachment to them; thus, when they leave, some grow uneasy.
-In some cases, the absence of the master triggers agitation in dogs.
-This behaviour should be addressed as soon as possible and may be quite easy to resolve.

 Anxiety can be caused by dogs’ excessive attachment to their masters.
 Your Yorkshire Terrier’s routine greeting whenever you leave and arrive home triggers this behaviour.